GjermundOstensvig/Black-Knight-Discord-Bot/README.md

 The program reads and writes to the csv file help_queue.csv so that the data is not lost if the bot crashes.

-The Discord bot no longer needs hardcoded TA usernames, they just need t have the Role "@TA"
+The Discord bot no longer needs hardcoded TA usernames.
+The teachers assistants just need to have the Role "@TA".